Degree Audit has four main features:

 Need help with your Student ID or PIN?
 Please contact Student Services at (360) 417-6340.

 Degree Audit FAQ:

 Degree Audit only displays transferred-in credits that have been officially evaluated and approved by the Credit Evaluator May 2010 forward.
-Students who have registered for classes may submit a request form for an Official Credit Evaluation.
+Once a student submits an official transcript the evaluation office will review for transferable courses.
 Once your transcript(s) have been evaluated, the accepted coursework will be displayed.
 Degree audit is an advising tool and cannot be substituted as an official transcript evaluation.
 Official transcript evaluations are on file with Student Services.
 Important Note: An unofficial review of your credits with an adviser does not qualify as an officially submitted request.
 You still need to complete the official process with Evaluations for courses to be displayed in Degree Audit.

 Yes.
 In the drop down menu next to “Select a degree” in the Degree Audit page, scroll down to the end and select "ZZZ” Course History.